msalty/tiltboard/README.md

 3. Tap "Add to Home Screen" or "Install App"
 4. Tap "Install"

-Once installed, Tiltboard works just like a native app — and it works offline too, so your workouts are never interrupted by a spotty connection.
+Once installed, Tiltboard works just like a native app — and it works offline too, so your workouts are never interrupted by a spotty connection or lack of internet.

+All data is stored on your device and the app is free to use forever - that's a deal that's hard to beat.
+If you like it, hit the link above to buy me a coffee.
+Hope you enjoy.

+Report any issues or feature requests here: https://github.com/msalty/tiltboard/issues

 ---